ErikEJ/erikej.github.io/_posts/2023-08-31-from-database-to-ef-core-webapi-via-cli.md

 dotnet new -i Microsoft.Build.Sql.Templates
 ```

-Install the `efcpt` dotnet global tool to generate C# DbContext and model code:
+Install the `efcpt` dotnet global tool for EF Core 7, used to generate C# DbContext and model code:

 ```bash
 dotnet tool install -g ErikEJ.EFCorePowerTools.Cli --version 7.0.*-*
 ```

 ### Create the database project - .dacpac package

 Use the `sqlproj` template to create a new SQL project: